paunovic94/ez-form/README.md

 		- default isVisible flag in schema
 		- init values with second arg
 		- label and label2
+		- select init with obj/string that is/is't in options
+		- multi select ([] with obj/string that is/is't in options)
 	* update.test
 		- update field value in state onChange
 	* validation.test